droverj/Pho-Sunrise/README.md

 You can explore the Thai Basil Web App by [clicking here](https://thai-basil.netlify.app/).

+## Login

+Only authenticated users are able to leave reviews.
+If you wish to explore this feature, feel free to use the following credentials:

+- **Email:** abc@123.com
+- **Password:** Password123!

+Alternatively, you can create your own credentials for testing purposes.

 ## Important Information Regarding Payments

 **Attention:** Please be aware that while the Thai Basil app is live, payment processing capabilities are limited to testing mode only.